n42r/n42r.github.io/gs.md

 layout: plain
 ---

-# Greetings Studio (2011 - 2014)
+# Greetings Studio (2012 - 2014)

 An iOS App for creating and sharing e-cards and visual sentiments [TayalT, Egypt].

 ## Roles / Duties

 - Managed the product
-- Led the technical team
+- Served as the key cross-functional link between technical, business/marketing, UI/UX teams.
 - Developed the architecture

 ## Achievements